Tim-Hofmeester/camera-placement/README.md

 # camera-placement
-Repository for data and script for the manuscript entitled: Species-specific effects of camera-trap placement on detection of members of a mammalian community by Tim R. Hofmeester, Neri H. Thorsen, Joris P. G. M. Cromsigt, Jonas Kindberg, Henrik Andrén, John D. C. Linnell & John Odden
+Repository for data and code for the manuscript entitled: Species-specific effects of camera-trap placement on detection of members of a mammalian community by Tim R. Hofmeester, Neri H. Thorsen, Joris P. G. M. Cromsigt, Jonas Kindberg, Henrik Andrén, John D. C. Linnell & John Odden

 <b>Abstract</b>